-The AmazonBasics Lightweight On-Ear have a simple, straightforward design, that's not the most versatile but delivers a decent and reliable sound quality.
+The AmazonBasics Lightweight On-Ear have a simple, straightforward design that's not the most versatile but delivers a decent and reliable sound quality.
 They're lightweight and stable enough to use as low-budget gym headphones.
 Unfortunately, their build quality is flimsy and plasticky.
-They won't be very durable headphones, but it's to be expected for their price.
+They won't be very durable headphones, but it's to be expected for under $25.

 Best In-Ear/Earbuds Headphones under $25

 The SoundPeats QY8 are affordable wireless headphones that perform decently well for most use cases.
 They're stable enough for sports, they're easy to carry around, and they block a fair amount of ambient noise for regular commutes.
 Unfortunately, they do not have the best sound quality and run out of battery pretty quickly.
 Also, their in-ear fit and awkward control scheme are not for everyone.

 The Panasonic RP-HJE120-K ErgoFit have a very minimal and simplistic in-ear design with no additional features.
 They barely leak, even at incredibly loud volumes, and their sound quality is sufficiently adequate to make them great for studio recording, as long as you are comfortable with the in-ear fit.
 They're quite cheap, being under $10 which is great, but this also shows in their build quality.
 They won't be the most durable headphones.

 Our recommendations above are what we think are currently the best headphones under $25 to buy for most people.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).

 A few examples of headphones under $25 that didn't make the cut: